BR-IDL/PaddleViT/CONTRIBUTING.md

 Our Python code follows the [PEP8 language guide](https://zh-google-styleguide.readthedocs.io/en/latest/google-python-styleguide/python_language_rules/) and [PEP8 style guide](https://zh-google-styleguide.readthedocs.io/en/latest/google-python-styleguide/python_style_rules/).

-Our build process helps to check the code style.
-In [`build.sh`](https://github.com/PaddlePaddle/Paddle/blob/b84e8226514b8bb4405c3c28e54aa5077193d179/paddle/scripts/docker/build.sh#L42), the entry point of our [builder Docker image](https://github.com/PaddlePaddle/Paddle/blob/b84e8226514b8bb4405c3c28e54aa5077193d179/Dockerfile#L88), the CMake argument `WITH_STYLE_CHECK` is set to `ON` by default.
-This flag is on

 ### Use Pylint

 [Pylint](http://pylint.pycqa.org/en/latest/) is a Python code analysis tool that analyzes errors in Python code and finds code that does not meet coding style standards and has potential problems.

-### Code Annotation
+### Comments and Annotations

-To make it easier for others to use and generate online documents, try to have a docstring for each function on each class method.
+To make it easier for others to use and generate online documents, please include a docstring for each function on each class method.

 ### Unit Tests